ThiagoDiasV/Viscotester/README.md

 # Viscotester
-Creating a script using pyserial to control a Viscosimeter ViscoTester 6L Haake
+A script using pyserial library to control a Viscosimeter ViscoTester 6L Haake.
+Initial version.
+Full of bugs but I'm improving it.